100% Municipally Funded Grants and Contributions Financial Information and Notice

 - 2018 100% Municipally funded grants and contributions financial information and notice

 The annual Community Economic Development (CED) Funding Program provides financial support to selected projects that are anticipated to result in:

-- Business creation
+- Business enterprise creation (for-profits and/or social enterprises).

 The CED Funding Program awards a total of up to $280,000 per year, distributed among the proposals that are selected by a jury panel of reviewers.
 While proposals may have inherent merits, funds are awarded only among the top-ranked projects, until the annual funding maximum is reached.